MarioMco/portfolio-test/Python/Generator/README.md

+### Python Generator

-In this example we have created generator function and this way we yield the JSON response one chunk at a time.
+In this example we have created generator function to GET data from API.
+This way we yield the JSON response one chunk at a time.